3BioCompBio/AcidSphingomyelinase/README.md

 - MutName: The mutation descriptor mapped to 3D protein structure numbering
 - Activity: Relative enzymatic activity of mutated SMPD1 (in %)
 - Annotation: The phenotype associated with the variant.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A) or NPDB causing (B)
-- Wsd: ΔΔWsd, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsd: ΔΔW<sub>sd</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: ΔΔWsds, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsds: ΔΔW<sub>sds</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: ΔΔWsad, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsad: ΔΔW<sub>sad</sub>, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
-- SNPsss: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)
+- SNPsss: The deleteriousness score predicted by SNPMuSiC<sub>SSS</sub> (Deleterious if > 0)
 - Carbohyd: The spatial distance between variant and the nearest glycosylation site
 - Disulfide: The spatial distance between variant and the closest cystein involved in a disufid bridge
 - Metal: The spatial distance between variant and the nearest metal binding site